nleaf/nleaf.github.io/_casestudies/careworks-tech.md

   block: casestudy-hero
   subheading: CareWorks Tech and Expedient Collaborate to Bring Comprehensive IT Infrastructure
     and Managed Services Solutions to Central Ohio and Beyond
-  heading: Building Partnerships to Drive Growth
+  heading: Partnerships to Drive Growth
   icon: ''
 - template: case-study-quote
   block: casestudy-quote